DataFire/Integrations/integrations/generated/google_surveys/README.md

 ### SurveysStartRequest
 * SurveysStartRequest `object`
-  * maxCostPerResponseNanos `string`: Threshold to start a survey automically if the quoted prices is less than or equal to this value.
+  * maxCostPerResponseNanos `string`: *Deprecated* Threshold to start a survey automatically if the quoted prices is less than or equal to this value.
 See Survey.Cost for more details.
+This will no longer be available after June 2018.

 ### SurveysStartResponse
 * SurveysStartResponse `object`